heygrady/redux-selectors/README.md

 # Comfy Redux Selectors

 A suite of composable functions that make it very easy to work with selectors.
-This library is intended to be used with redux.
+This library is intended to be used with redux but it works for any situation where you need to read values from structured objects.

 Redux-selectors allows you to:

 - Easily create selectors from a path string
-- Easily memoize dependent and complex selectors
+- Easily memoize dependent selectors
 - Easily create configurable selectors
-- Plus: utility functions like [`combineSelectors`](/docs/api/combineSelectors.md) and [`composeSelectors`](/docs/api/composeSelectors.md)
+- Plus: utility functions like [`combineSelectors`](/docs/api/combineSelectors.md) and [`composeSelectors`](/docs/api/composeSelectors.md) make it easy to stitch selectors together

 **Note:** If [reselect](https://github.com/reactjs/reselect) is working for you, keep using it.
 If you find yourself commonly bumping in "missing features" in reselect, keep reading.